 Che injects an SSH daemon into workspace machines.
 Connect your existing IDE - Eclipse if you like - with an SSH sync point.
 Upload your key pair or have Che generate a new pair for each workspace.
 You can also access your workspace with Che's browser terminal, giving you root access to workspace machines.

 A stack is a runtime configuration for a workspace.
 It contains a runtime recipe, meta information like tags, description, environment name, and security policies.
 Stacks are displayed within the user dashboard and stack tags are used to filter the project code samples that are available.
-A stack's recipe is either a Dockerfile or a Docker Compose file that will create a runtime to be embedded into the workspace.
+A stack's recipe can be Kubernetes YAML, a Dockerfile or a Docker Compose file that will create a runtime to be embedded into the workspace.
 You can use any of Che's 30+ built-in stacks or author your own unique stack for your work.

 All Che services are reachable through RESTful APIs.
 Che exposes APIs for managing the workspace master, and also provides RESTful access to each individual workplace through the workspace agent.
 The Che workspace master provides workspace orchestration and user management.
 In each workspace agent is a micro Che server that exposes project-specific APIs.
 For example, Che has RESTful JDT wrappers to enable 100+ forms of distributed Java intellisense.
 This Java-specific API is injected as a workspace agent by Che.
 Programming the API is simple - get started by browsing our APIs with Swagger.